-Practicing mindfulness gives us the ability to be happy and content, no matter what our circumstances.
-Based on my own experience with practicing mindfulness, it is the only thing that grows that ability.
+Practicing mindfulness gives us the ability to be happy and content, no matter the circumstances.
+Based on my own experience with practicing mindfulness, it is the only thing that grows that ability!

-It is also through practicing mindfulness that we discover a sense of ‘self beyond the self’ – a connection to something greater than our concerns.
-You can call this mysterious state your spiritual awareness.
-Developing that capacity to step outside of ourselves is important: it’s how we develop wisdom, clarity and maturity.
+It is also through practicing mindfulness that we find a sense of ‘self beyond the self’ – a connection to something greater than our concerns.
+A growing awareness of our connection to others, and a deepening understanding of life, is what makes us content.

 As we get glimpses of a deeper happiness through our mindfulness practice, the practice becomes a priority to do.
 For me, this became a priority for me in my early thirties, as I began to see how being incessantly distracting by thinking was negatively affecting me in my life.

 This post contains my observations and experience on how practicing mindfulness fundamentally improves your experience of life.

 ‘Mindfulness isn’t difficult.
 We just need to remember to do it.’ – Sharon Salzburg

 Jon Kabat-Zinn, a world authority on mindfulness, defines it as paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.
 These are the three elements you need to remember.

 - On purpose

 - In the present moment

 - Non judgmental